dphdmn/newEggBot/README.md

 Fun/stats commands:
 - !getprob [puzzle] [moves] [[moves], [amount] || [amount] - get probability of getting N moves optimal scramble, type !getprob for examples
-- !paint [[size]] - pain image into slidysim scramble, use size to  make it custom puzzles size (up to 256), you should upload image as attachment
+- !paint [[size]] - paint image into slidysim scramble, use size to  make it custom puzzles size (up to 256), you should upload image as attachment
 - !tti [text] - funny function, gives some image, don't spam it

 Technical commands to compare rank pages (will be removed or changed in next updates probably):